Back to Song Library

 About Merry Christmas Mr. Lawrence

 This Merry Christmas, Mr. Lawrence page gives you the famous Ryuichi Sakamoto film melody in a cleaner letter-note layout, making it easier to practice the main theme without depending on piano sheet music or a low-resolution image tab.
 Merry Christmas Mr. Lawrence is also commonly searched as Merry Christmas, Mr. Lawrence, Ryuichi Sakamoto Merry Christmas Mr. Lawrence, and Forbidden Colours Theme.
-It is aimed at players searching for Merry Christmas Mr Lawrence ocarina tabs or Merry Christmas Mr Lawrence recorder notes, while still keeping a intermediate reading flow for this popular song melody melody.
+It is aimed at players searching for Merry Christmas Mr Lawrence ocarina tabs or Merry Christmas Mr Lawrence recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this film, tv & game theme.
+The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

 Merry Christmas, Mr. Lawrence is a 1983 instrumental by Ryuichi Sakamoto recorded for the film of the same name, and it is widely treated as one of the most famous film themes of the 1980s.
 That gives it strong identity for players who want a reflective melody with more cultural weight than a generic calm instrumental.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.